 How to eat: Please discard the skin and separate the segments to eat.
 Also, you can take advantage of its skin to prepare jams.

 Let’s give yuzu a try to understand more about its authentic flavor.

 5. Mikan – Tangerine

-Mikan is an ideal suggestion to bring sweetness and fruity flavor to the dishes.
+Among other fruits with an orange color, mikan is an ideal choice to bring a sweet and fruity flavor to your dishes.
 It will ensure the balance between your culinary recipes’ sweetness and tangy taste.
 Also, you will absolutely love the juiciness of the mikan segments.